ADORSYS-GIS/wazuh-server/Agent Enrollment/linux-server.md

 - For errors during authentication, ensure Active Directory credentials are correct and two-factor authentication is set up.

-- If the server doesn't show as `Active` and `Connected` in the Wazuh Manager dashboard, check the logs for examination
+- If the server doesn't show as `Active` in the Wazuh Manager dashboard, check the logs for examination

    ```bash
    sudo tail -f /var/ossec/logs/ossec.log